Zarcolio/grepaddr/README.md

 # About grepaddr
 Grepaddr takes input from stdin and extracts different kinds of addresses from stdin like URLs, IP addresses, e-mail addresses, MAC addresses and more.

-Because the script uses regexp, it's very common to get false positives.
+Because the script uses regexp, it's very common to get false positives for FQDNs.
 The options --resolve (FQDNs only) --iana and --private can be used to reduce the number of false positives.

 # Why grepaddr?